GenericMappingTools/gmt/doc/rst/source/inset.rst

 plot environment when  the inset is completed.
-The user may select any plot region and projection once plotting in the inset, but if the first command uses a projection that leaves off the scale or width then we supply a scale or width to fill the inset as best as possible, given the inset size and margins (if selected).
+The user may select any plot region and projection once plotting in the inset, but if the first command uses a projection that leaves off the scale or width then we supply a scale or width to fill the inset as best as possible, given the inset size and margins (if selected). **Note**: If you wish to let the inset dimensions be determined by the region and projection that will be used to draw in the inset, then give these arguments on the **gmt inset begin** command.

 Required Arguments (begin mode)